 Throughout his disparate domains Hammurabi pursued a centralizing policy.
 Local government remained in the hands of local leaders, but above this a hierarchy of royal officials governed the empire, with the king taking a direct and active interest in the detailed affairs of his kingdom.

-In many ways Hammurabi acted in the time-honoured fashion of a conscientious Sumerian ruler: rebuilding and repairing the ancient temples, digging new canals and maintaining old ones, seeing justice done – with a view to which he issued his famous Law Code towards the end of his reign, following the example of previous Mesopotamian rulers.
+In many ways Hammurabi acted in the time-honored fashion of a conscientious Sumerian ruler: rebuilding and repairing the ancient temples, digging new canals and maintaining old ones, seeing justice done – with a view to which he issued his famous Law Code towards the end of his reign, following the example of previous Mesopotamian rulers.

 In other ways he was a genuine innovator.
 For the first time a new socio-political institution appears in Mesopotamia, the fief, given to soldiers and others in return for military and other service.
 This was perhaps an attempt to create a class of followers distributed throughout the empire whose loyalty could be counted on to bolster the power of Hammurabi and his dynasty.

 Hammurabi’s death was followed by mass revolts.
 Hammurabi’s son, Samsu-iluna (1749-1712 BCE), fought valiantly to keep his father’s political creation together, but without success.
 Southern Mesopotamia, ancient Sumer, fell under the control of the Sea-land dynasty – not before the historic centers of Ur and Uruk had been put to the torch – and northern Mesopotamia fell under the control of Assyria.

 Hammurabi’s successors were henceforth confined to the old region of Akkad.
 They preserved the Babylonian kingdom for another century.
 However, in 1595 BCE a large raid conducted by the king of the Hittites sacked Babylon, and the king of Babylon was deposed, and probably killed.
 The Hittites withdrew almost immediately, as their king had pressing matters at home to deal with, and into the political vacuum they left behind stepped the ruler of the Kassites, Agur II, taking the throne of Babylon and founding a dynasty which would last 438 years – the longest in Mesopotamia’s history.